Baileys Irish Cream

-Baileys Irish Cream is a liqueur made of cream, cocoa and Irish whiskey emulsified together with vegetable oil.
+Baileys Irish Cream is a liqueur made of cream, cocoa and Irish whiskey emulsified with vegetable oil.
 Baileys is made by Diageo at Nangor Road, in Dublin, Ireland, and in Mallusk, Northern Ireland.
-It is the original Irish cream, invented by a team headed by Tom Jago in 1971 for Gilbeys of Ireland; Diageo currently owns the trademark.
+It is the original Irish cream, invented by a team headed by Tom Jago in 1971 for Gilbeys of Ireland; Diageo owns the trademark.
 It has a declared alcohol content of 17% by volume.

 History and origin

 Baileys Irish Cream was created in London by advertising executive Tom Jago, working from a marketing brief issued by Gilbeys of Ireland, a division of International Distillers & Vintners.
 Gilbeys was searching for something to introduce to the international market.
 The process of finding a product began in 1971, and production research began in earnest after consultants David Gluckman, Hugh Seymour-Davies and Mac Macpherson came up with an alcoholic drink made of Irish whiskey and cream that, they remarked, "didn't taste punishing".
-David Gluckman also came up with the idea of naming it "Baileys".
+David Gluckman also came up with the idea of naming it "Baileys", after "Bailey’s Bistro", a tiny restaurant beneath their office in Greek Street, Soho, London, next to the Pillars of Hercules pub.

 The formulation of Baileys was motivated partly by the availability of alcohol from a money-losing distillery (part of International Distillers & Vintners, and probably W&A Gilbey) and a desire to use surplus cream from another business, Express Dairies, owned by Grand Metropolitan, resulting from the increased popularity of semi-skimmed milk.
 It included alcohol, cream and the chocolate milk-based drink powder Nesquik produced by Nestle; the initial formulation process took approximately 45 minutes.

 Baileys was introduced in 1974 as the first Irish cream on the market.
 The name is that of a restaurant owned by John Chesterman, who granted W&A Gilbey permission to use it.
 The fictional R.A.
 Bailey signature was inspired by The Bailey's Hotel in London, though the registered trademark omits the apostrophe.

 Manufacture

 Cream and Irish whiskey from various distilleries are homogenised to form an emulsion with the aid of an emulsifier containing refined vegetable oil.
 The process prevents the separation of alcohol and cream during storage.
 Baileys contains a proprietary cocoa extract recipe giving Baileys its chocolate character and essence.
-The number of other ingredients is not known, but they include herbs, sugar, vanilla and caramel.
+The number of other ingredients is not open to the public, but they include herbs, sugar, vanilla and caramel.

 According to the manufacturer, no preservatives are required as the alcohol content preserves the cream.
 The cream used in the drink comes from Tirlán, an Irish dairy company.
 Tirlán's Virginia facility in County Cavan produces a range of fat-filled milk powders and fresh cream.
 It has been the principal cream supplier to Baileys Irish Cream Liqueurs for more than 30 years.
 At busier times of the year, Tirlán also supplies cream from its Ballyragget facility in Kilkenny.

 Baileys bottles are manufactured solely at Encirc Glass Plant in Derrylin, County Fermanagh.